Gabriella439/post-rfc/sotu.md

 learning materials:

 * Intermediate-level books
-* Beginner-level material targeted at people with no previous programming experience
+* Not enough beginner-level material targeted at people with no previous programming experience

 Other than that the remaining learning resources are okay.
 If the above holes